 How to maintain Data Security with Remote IT Infrastructure?

 There is a vast difference between infrastructure security on office premises and when working remotely.
-The necessity of mobility and remote access have increased the possibility of security threats.
-So, the tools and updates that you integrated during the turmoil of the pandemic need to be checked thoroughly now in terms of the risks that it brings to derive potential actions that can be taken to manage them.
+The necessity of mobility and remote access have increased the possibility of security threats therefore it is mandatory to revisit your remote working security policy.
+The tools and updates that you integrated during the turmoil of the pandemic need to be checked thoroughly now in terms of the risks that it brings to derive potential actions that can be taken to manage them.

 Remote working policy

-To ensure the desired level of security and safety, your business should make some concrete decisions in the form of a policy.
+To ensure the desired level of security and safety, your business should make some concrete decisions in the form of a policy and always stay keen to look for security tips for remote workers.
 Firstly, you should derive specific tools and programs that are to be used by all the employees associated with the organization.
 Secondly, there needs to be a prohibition on certain actions that involve uploading or transferring files through public websites i.e., transferring files and important messages through Whatsapp, Facebook, Messenger, etc.

 Moving forward, the remote policy should also mention a limitation towards accessing and storing a type of information or IT services from working devices.
 This can bring a long-term assurance of IT security for remote workers.
 It should also highlight a proper procedure to make a connection to the company’s IT systems or to report an incident if any.
 To complement these policies, keep these things in mind: